serde-rs/serde-rs.github.io/_src/impl-deserializer.md

 input.
 For self-describing formats like JSON, it is fine for the `Deserializer` to ignore this hint and just call whichever `Visitor` method corresponds to the content of the input data.
-Other formats, especially compact binary formats like Bincode, rely on the hint to determine how the input data is to be interpreted.
+Other formats, especially compact binary formats like Postcard, rely on the hint to determine how the input data is to be interpreted.

 Self-describing formats can save a lot of code by using the [`forward_to_deserialize_any!`] macro to ignore hints and forward some or all of